You are here

 - Engage with leading industry players and build a professional network in the blockchain community.

-The program combines two weeks of training workshops with a two-day “Blockathon for Social Good", and culminates in a one-day Conference.
-Workshops are designed and delivered in collaboration with our industry and academic partners, and cover a wide range of topics, including: basic blockchain architecture and operations, privacy, security and trust and Bitcoin/blockchains/DLTs, emerging international standards and use cases, technical knowledge on the Bitcoin, Ethereum, Hyperledger Fabric, and Hyperledger Indy platforms, and understanding of blockchain and DLTs in social, economic, legal and political contexts.
-Participants will benefit from exposure to industry professionals, insights into a wide range of blockchain-related topics, and hands-on experience in designing and developing blockchain-based solutions.
+The program combines two weeks of training workshops with a two-day “Blockathon for Social Good".
+Workshops are designed and delivered in collaboration with our industry and academic partners, and cover a wide range of topics.
 In the lead up to the Summer Institute, workshop participants will be provided access to a detailed Syllabus, which provides details about the topics, readings and/or software to be referenced and used in each workshop.

-Click on the links below for more information on the Training Workshops, Blockathon for Social Good, and Annual Conference.
+Click on the link below for more information on the Blockathon for Social Good, which will be held online as part of the new UBC course.

 From 2019's Participants: